kkrruumm/void-install-script/README.md

 # Features
 ```
 -Experimental efistub support, see efistub notes

 -Option to add user-created modules to be executed by the installer, see modules notes
+-Included modules do various things, a few included ones:
+--Option to raise vm.max_map_count
+--Option to enable system logging with socklog
+--Option to install wifi firmware and basic utilities
+--Option to install Flatpak with Flathub repository
+--Option to install and preconfigure qemu and libvirt
+--Option to install nftables with a default firewall config
+--Option to enable esync by raising user ulimit

 -Option to encrypt installation disk
 --With efistup setup, encryption will encrypt / using luks2